waterloo-rocketry/docs/avionics/rocket-power-board/firmware.rst

 Overview
 ========

-Rocket Power Board firmware is responsible for report various voltage and current data to CAN bus, and turn on/off 5V rail based on CAN command.
+Rocket Power Board firmware is responsible for report various voltage and current data to CAN bus, and turn on/off 12V and 5V rail based on CAN command.

 Reference Documents
 -------------------